 Enjoyment

 Because of Python’s ease of use and built-in toolset, it can make the act of pro-gramming more pleasure than chore.
-Although this may be an intangible benefit,
+Although this may be an intangible benefit,its effect on productivity is an important asset.

 Of these factors, the first two (quality and productivity) are probably the most com-pelling benefits to most Python users, and merit a fuller description.